Funguser/INFO7390_FinalProject/README.md

 ### D. Algorithms are being used and code sources
 Since the competition just started, limited number of kernels are available.
 For most of public kernels, they just try to input data, resize photos and make color channels identical — even it means it may lose some information of colored photos.<br />
 Some kernels made further research.
 For instance, some would use constructed [CNN model to finish the initial identification](https://www.kaggle.com/sunnybeta322/what-am-i-whale-let-me-tell-you).
 Other use self-developed [triplet model](https://www.kaggle.com/CVxTz/beating-the-baseline-keras-lb-0-38) and it performs better than general CNN model.
-They beat the baseline of the competition and reached46.821% accuracy, which seems worth to make some further research.<br />
+They beat the baseline of the competition and reached 46.821% accuracy, which seems worth to make some further research.<br />

 ### E. Project timeline